heratess/KuFlow-RPAExample/README.md

 ```

 ### Using Credentials

 Now, in this step we are filling up the application configuration information.
 You must complete all the settings and replace the example values.

 #### KuFlow’s Credentials

 The appropriate values can be obtained from the KuFlow application.
-Check out the [Create the credentials] section of this tutorial.
+Check out the [Create the credentials](#create-the-credentials-for-the-worker) section of this tutorial.

+**NOTE:** Remember that this scenario is running over a Windows SO environment, in the  code  examples comments you'll find Linux paths but Windows paths are used.

 ```yaml
 # ===================================================================